09 - Razor Pages - Views

 public class _Views_Test_cshtml : RazorPage< SomeModelType>

-Enables you to inject a service from your service container into your Razor page for use@section
+Enables you to inject a service from your service container into your Razor page for use

 Used in conjunction with the layout page to enable views to render content in different parts of the rendered HTML page